II. The Jinna al-Maghrib Mosque

 There was an agonizing period of silence, during which the Specialist appeared to be hoping her companion would spare her the trouble of answering.
 But, of course, he hadn't been there for that part of their briefing.
 At length, without turning, she mumbled:

 "I meant 'conphilos's Social Venture Co'litions."

-Real government.
-They must be successful, Georgie thought.
-Made one wonder why the Police Commander was working in such abject circumstances.
+Real government, though… They must be successful, Georgie surmised.
+It made one wonder why the Police Commander was working in such abject circumstances.
 Or was Coronach only joking?
 Hard to tell, when the woman deadpanned everything.

-"Has the bureau cooperated in one of their projects before?"
+"Has the bureau cooperated in one of an SVC’s projects before?"
 She tried asking, indirectly.
-She cast her eyes anywhere but at Coronach as she did so, because she was a terrible liar.
-At the tiles glaring beneath all that hateful light, through a doorway in which some communication officers were trying to force compassion enough into their bored voices to console friends and family they really couldn't do anything for.
+She cast her eyes anywhere but at Coronach as she did so, because she was a terrible even at half-truths.
+She took in the tiles glaring beneath all that hateful light, peered through a doorway at a handful of officers trying to force compassion enough into their bored voices to console friends and families they really couldn't do anything for.
 They had sleek, glistening comm-wires looping from their ears and close to their mouths, and each was speaking softly so as to be heard solely by his or her own client.
 In Anthropeden, however, a telepathic link would have been set, and--.

 Georgie stumbled back as she near-collided with Coronach.
-The special investigator had stopped to turn a lidded eye on her, ignoring Yetz's impatience. "...Nnn.
+The Specialist had stopped to turn a lidded eye on her, ignoring Yetz and his impatience. "...Nnn.
 We're t'much've a lost cause f'even them..."

 Georgie began worrying that she'd struck the wrong chord, and swallowed.
 "O--oh..."

 "Still," Coronach shrugged, turning away.
 "There's status n'gov'ment of the formal kind.
 N'right, Yetz?"

 "If by status you mean stable pay," he answered boredly, and they began to walk once more.